KennethFam/My-Learning-Journey/Backend/JavaScript/Authentication/JWTs.md

 - ![alt text](images/JWT_authorization.png)
     - Nothing is stored on the server.
 JWT has all the information about the user stored into it.
     - Server does not have to remember anything (e.g. a session).
 This means that you can use the same JWT across multiple servers.
+        - There are a couple ways to do this:
+            1. SSO (Single Sign-On).
+1 central auth domain that all frontends visit to get a token.
+            2. Shared tab.
+One origin opens another origin in a hidden iframe or popup to retrieve the token.
+            3. Use a third-party auth provider.
     - Note that the secret key should be stored securely on your server.

 ## JWT Format